-When it comes to selecting wedding favors to send your guests home with at the end of the night, the ideal choice is both memorable and practical (read: no more useless tchotchkes that'll get tossed shortly after the wedding).
+When it comes to selecting wedding favors to send home with your guests at the end of the night, the ideal choice is both memorable and practical (no more useless tchotchkes that'll get tossed shortly after the wedding).
 Edible wedding favors are always a solid option, whether they're enjoyed as a late-night snack or a hangover cure the morning after.
 And we're not talking about a slice of cake or fancy sugar cookies!
 Instead, try a thoughtful food pairing that your guests will be raving about long after the big day.

 Coffee and Doughnuts (above)

 As the night wears on, your guests will love a little caffeine boost to keep the party going.
 Serve fresh cups of coffee in darling take-out cups (custom cup sleeves make them feel festive) or pack up paper bags of beans for everyone to brew later on.
-Booth options are made better by a side of yummy doughnut holes.
+Both options can be made better with a side of yummy doughnut holes.

 Baguettes and Olive Oil

 If you're seeking a savory snack to share with your guests, individual artisan baguettes with bottles of flavored olive oil are sure to hit the spot.
-Try pairing crusty petit French baguettes with rosemary, garlic, or lemon-infused olive oil; you can buy small bottles at your local market or, if you're feeling adventurous, you can make your own at home.
+Try pairing crusty petite French baguettes with rosemary, garlic, or lemon-infused olive oil; you can buy small bottles at your local market, or, if you're feeling adventurous, you can make your own at home.

 Biscuits and Jam

 Trust us: There's no better breakfast than warm, buttery biscuits with a smear of sweet jam—especially after a long night of drinking and dancing.
 Plus, when they're packaged in a cute basket with mini jam jars and a knife, biscuits are an ideal on-the-go treat for out-of-town guests who are traveling back home.

 Cookies and Milk